makers-mark/ZM-Chameleon/README.md

   - Alert Opacity -Does the same as above for the Alert State flash
   - Flashing speed for the previous two options, in tenths of seconds
   - Option to change the popup max value on the grid and flash sliders
-    > Tip: set this high and then bump it up on the Popups flash width slider, and you can get a semi transparent notification over the entire monitor from the montage page.
+    > Tip: set this high and then bump it up on the Popups flash width slider (Up above^^), and you can get a semi transparent notification over the entire monitor from the montage page.
 It helps to lower the Alarm/Alert opacity up above too, I use around 0.23 or so.
   - An option to set a Custom Url that the popup will be available on
   - The monitor shadows CSS drop-shadow string can be customized
   - You can change the amount of the color inversion